The Affordable Care Act Is Back In Court: 5 Facts You Need To Know

 The Trump administration has taken several positions on the lawsuit.

 The defendant in the case is technically the Trump administration.
-Traditionally, an administration, even one that did not work to pass the law in question, defends existing law in court.
+Traditionally, an administration — even one that did not work to pass the law in question — defends existing law in court.

 Not this time.
 And it is still unclear exactly what the administration's position is on the lawsuit.
-"They have changed their position several times," Sen. Chris Murphy (D-Conn.) told reporters on a conference call Monday.
+"They have changed their position several times," Sen. Chris Murphy, D-Conn., told reporters on a conference call Monday.

 When the administration first weighed in on the case, in June 2018, it said it believed that without the tax penalty only the ACA provisions most closely connected to that penalty — including requiring insurers to sell policies to people with preexisting conditions — should be struck down.
 The rest of the law should stay, the Justice Department argued.